 The service provides sedation for children and adults to support their dental care and can support a pathway of care for general anaesthesia for patients that require more specialised dental care in a hospital environment.

 To make the service fully accessible facilities include:

 - Specialist dental chair for wheelchair users

 - Interpreting services

-After an initial assessment, treatment can be provided at any of our clinics throughout Worcestershire, including;
+After an initial assessment, treatment may be provided at any of our clinics throughout Worcestershire, including;

 If you need to cancel an appointment please give us at least 24 hours’ notice.
 If you cancel two appointments in a row, we may discharge you back to your referrer.
-Any concerns we have may be alerted to our safeguarding team, or others involved in your care.
+This information may be shared with our safeguarding team or other agencies involved in your care.

 Referrals can only be made by health care professionals.

 The service provides Consultant Led specialist dentistry to people from vulnerable groups, whose needs may not be accommodated in NHS general dental services, including;

 - people with moderate/severe and profound multiple learning disabilities;